 Education has the power to transform children’s futures.
-We're helping millions of children go to school.
+We're helping millions of children go to school and improve their skills for a brighter tomorrow.

 But millions of children today never see the inside of a classroom.
-Many others drop out, often because their class is overcrowded and the teachers poorly trained.
+Many others struggle the lack the basic skills of their peers while others drop out because their classes are overcrowded or teachers poorly trained.